sestaton/archive2itunes/README.md

 Copyright (C) 2015 S. Evan Staton

-This program is distributed under the MIT (X11) License, which should be distributed with the package.
+This program is distributed under the GPLv3 License, which should be distributed with the package.
-If not, it can be found here: http://www.opensource.org/licenses/mit-license.php
+If not, it can be found here: http://www.gnu.org/licenses/